Blackbandit1804/GameLauncher/README.md

 * .net Framework 4.6.1 or higher.
 Lower versions will not work.
 * Windows 7 or above.

-This application requires you install the following NuGet Packages in vb.net:
+This application requires you install the following NuGet Packages and Dependencies in vb.net:
 * MaterialDesignColors
 * MaterialDesignThemes
 * MaterialSkin.Updated